What Happened - The Official Policy Shift

 a platform-wide shift toward modern, REST-based integration standards.

-REST Is the
+REST Web Services are the

 Strategic Direction